ChristianHuerta05/CPSC335-Group8/README.md

 ###Libraries Used:

 ## How to Run the Project
-1. **Clone the Repository**: Start by cloning this repository to your local machine.
+1. **Clone the Repository**: Start by cloning this repository to your machine.
     ```bash
     git clone <repository-url>
     ```

 2. **Set Up a Virtual Environment**:
-    - Create a virtual environment (recommended to keep dependencies isolated).
+    - Create a virtual environment.
     ```bash
     python3 -m venv env
     ```